 The main problem they encountered was that color pigments behave in a far different manner than that of light rays, but that didn't daunt their enthusiasm.
 They spent long hours creating large paintings using the techniques of Pointillism and Divisionism.

 Although spending an extraordinary amount of time over one painting doesn't make it a masterpiece, many of these works are very atmospheric and enchanting.

-Incidentally, the name 'neo-impressionists' wasn't coined in the traditional manner of irritated pique, but was given to them with kind intentions by the art critic Felix Feneon; he was a great admirer of their works and was especially taken with Seurat's paintings.
-As a writer for Vogue magazine, Feneon's articles helped bring more public attention to the neo-impressionists.
+Incidentally, the name 'neo-impressionists' wasn't coined in the traditional way of irritated pique, but was given with kind intentions by the art critic Felix Feneon, a great admirer of their works and was especially taken with Seurat's paintings.
+As a writer for Vogue magazine, Feneon's articles helped gain more public attention to the neo-impressionists.

 Seurat was born on 2nd December, 1859, in Paris.
 His parents were very well-off and left their son a comfortable allowance that saved him all his life from the financial trials that many of his contemporary artists had to endure.

 His father, Antoine-Chrisostome, was a solitary man who didn't seem to like spending much time with his own family.
 Seurat and his siblings were brought up for practical purposes by his mother, Ernestine Faivre.

 Seurat was a very reserved and dignified personality and his closest friends usually had very little idea about both his personal life and his working methods.